 Internship as a bridge to the labor market: Volkswagen Financial Services gives refugees with vocational IT qualifications the chance to obtain supplemental training and upskill so that their prior vocational qualifications are officially recognized.
 Their opportunities on the labor market are increased by completing such training.

-VW FS unites – Global engagement with a local focus
+VW FS brings people together – Global engagement with a local focus in the coronavirus crisis

 |Parameters of CR Stakeholder Survey|